 Assessment

-This accredited programme leads to 120 credits at level 6 or 120 credits at level 7.
+This validated programme leads to 120 credits at level 6 or 120 credits at level 7.

 Assessment guidelines are published on Moodle.

 Your assessed work will be graded with a mark out of 100.

 Marks will be given according to the extent to which you have fulfilled the learning outcomes for the module.
 Learning outcomes are listed in each of the module descriptors and in this Programme Pack (see below).
 Attention needs to be given to the learning outcomes throughout the module.